np-guard/netpol-analyzer/docs/connlist_output.md

 For connections inferred from network policy resources only, the `src` and `dst` are workloads or external IP-blocks.

-For Ingress/Route analysis, the `src` is specified as `{ingress-controller}`, representing the cluster's ingress controller Pod.
+For Ingress/Route analysis, the `src` is specified as with an `{<ingress controller namespace>}`, representing a specific ingress controller's namespace, the `dst` is a workload.
-Its connectivity lines are of the form: `{ingress-controller}` => `dst` : `connections`, where `dst` is a workload in the cluster.
-This analysis is currently activated only with `--dir-path` flag, and not on a live cluster.
-It assumes that the ingress controller Pod is unknown, and thus using this notation of `{ingress-controller}`.
+Additional details on ingress analysis and its output is specified [here](docs/ingress_analysis.md).

 ## Example Output